-7.3.5.
-Applications of Benchmarking in the province of Buenos Aires and institutional development.
+ENCHMARKING 7.3.5.
+Applications of Benchmarking in In previous work, we surveyed and analyzed various applications benchmarking tool in ഫ the public sector through international 0 organizations, national, subnational and ┛ 8 and institutional development.
 In this sense, the policy applications as benchmarking, joint actions can be cross-regional and sector (Plaza Tesías et al., 2005).